RIDagher/movie-explorer-next/SCRUM.md

 Added Popular movies on Search page
 Cleaned the UI
 Pagination for both search and discover
+Debug filter logic - facing HTTP (400 bad request, undefined results, "Objects are not valid as React child") Unified text-based search and parameters-based filter

 ### Next:

-Debug filter logic - facing HTTP (400 bad request, undefined results, "Objects are not valid as React child")
+Globalize the search state

 ### Issues: